 This process is perpetual, and success is measured in the quantity and variety of fresh produce coming into the kitchen to be eaten or processed and stored.

-How to start with companion planting.
+How to start companion planting with Ginger.

 How we approach the idea of plant companionship is detailed below, and it avoids any second-guessing or conjecture on what plant does well with another.
+Do note that we are based in the wet tropics of NE Australia where ginger is prolific.

 A typical area in our yard holds primary shade trees that are either fruit or nuts.
 The opportunities for the next plant layer are visible when the sun/shade dynamics of the sun movement daily and seasonally are observed.